winwiz1/crisp-react/README.md

 AWS CloudFront or Cloudflare CDN can optionally be used in front of the S3 bucket.
 In this case it's essential to ensure the CDN cannot by bypassed.
 The Stack Overflow [answer](https://stackoverflow.com/questions/47966890) shows how to restrict access to Cloudflare only.

 ## Usage - Full Stack
+All full stack deployments use the same Docker container to avoid vendor lock-in.

 Assuming the deployment demo in the [Project Highlights](#project-highlights) section has been completed, a container has already been built in the cloud and deployed to Google Cloud Run.
 In the current section we will build and run the container locally using Docker.
 This is followed by cloud deployments to Heroku and Google Compute Engine (GCE).
 ### Docker
 Install [Docker](https://docs.docker.com/get-docker/).
 To perform full stack build of Crisp React as a Docker image and start a container, execute Windows command file [`start-container.cmd`](https://github.com/winwiz1/crisp-react/blob/master/start-container.cmd) or Linux shell script [`start-container.sh`](https://github.com/winwiz1/crisp-react/blob/master/start-container.sh).
 Then point a browser to `localhost:3000`.